 Welcome Sixth Graders!

 24 April 2018: Congrats to Alexandra S. who won third place in the VFW Patriot Pen essay contest!
 Now, if we could have just won the second place too!
+And guess what?
+We did!
+Arya D. in my 8th period class won 2nd place!
+We swept the awards for the Patriot Pen just like the Elk's essay Contest!
+So proud of you Super Star Writers!
 In class today, students were assessed on a Paired text reading assignment, checked the Lazy Editor for grammar errors on capitalization and worked to complete the Savenger hunt skill builders on Capitalization!
 The Your Write It articles were due and don't forget the big Pre-read for AS You Like It due tomorrow as we begin Shakespeare's Play!
 Book orders have arrived and if you were absent, I have your books, never fear.
 You will get them upon return!

 23 April 2018: Congrats to Amy O'Malley whose VFW won first place in the Patriot Pen essay we entered last fall.
 Amy will be honored at the VFW post in Sarasota on May 5.
 Way to Write!